BPerez17/poker/README.txt

 ** STEPS TO PLAY GAME **

-1. Download files and open  VSCode
+1. Download files and open VSCode.
-2. Open folder and choose the folder that has all the files
+2. In VSCode, select File >> Open Folder then choose the folder that has all the files you downloaded from step 1.
-3. Open a new terminal and type "./cardgame.exe", which will open the game in the console
+3. Open a new terminal and type "./cardgame.exe", which will open the game in the console.

 Description: